Create and manage encryption scopes

 To create a container with a default encryption scope in the Azure portal, first create the encryption scope as described in Create an encryption scope.
 Next, follow these steps to create the container:

-Navigate to the list of containers in your storage account, and select the Add button to create a new container.
+Navigate to the list of containers in your storage account, and select the Add button to create a container.

 Expand the Advanced settings in the New Container pane.